Top things to do in Scheveningen

 Panorama Mesdag

-Museum Panorama Mesdag is quite the sight, it’s a 360-degrees painting made by Hendrik Willen Mesdag in the 19th century.
+Museum Panorama Mesdag is quite the sight.
+It’s a 360-degrees painting made by Hendrik Willen Mesdag in the 19th century.
 It’s an image of Scheveningen back in the late 1800s and you get the feeling like you’re watching over the beach and The Hague in the distance and dream back to days long gone.
 The rest of the museum is also very interesting with work by Mesdag and his wife, plus the paintings of contemporaries they collected.

 Beelden aan Zee